derailed/k9s/README.md

 <img src="assets/logo_w.png">

-# K9s - Kubernetes Screens
+# K8scmd - Kubernetes graphical CLI

 A Kubernetes CLI written in GO and curses to interact with your clusters.
 The initial aim of this project is to make it simpler to navigate and diagnose a cluster.